dotnet/samples/core/hosting/HostWithHostFxr/readme.md

 Build and Run
 -------------

 1) In order to build and run, all requirements must be installed.
-The is also required:
+The following are also required:

     * The C++ compiler (`cl.exe` or `g++`) must be on the path.
     * The C++ compiler (`cl.exe` or `g++`) and `dotnet` must be the same bitness.